1

 • Responsible for maintaining the highest level of animal welfare including both proactive and reactive identification, communication, and management of areas of opportunity.

 • Participate in educational animal presentations, shows, and interactive programs within the Aquarium.
-Ensure positive and engaging interactions with guests, daily.

-• Uphold all department Standard Operating Procedures.
+• Assists with implementation, execution and compliance of all department Standard Operating Procedures.

-• Inspect and maintain exhibits, and related facilities, daily for cleanliness, safety, and structural integrity.
+• Inspect and maintain exhibits and related facilities daily for cleanliness, safety, and structural integrity.

 • Communicate effectively with the rest of the Animal Care team and departmental leadership.